nodegit/nodegit/README.md

 For more examples, check the `examples/` folder.

-## Unit tests. ##
+## Running tests. ##

-You will need to build locally before running the tests.
-See above.
+Run the following command to run the tests.
+(Note: You need to build locally first.
+Please see the above steps on how to do so)

 ``` bash
 npm test